Discoloration in Wood Underneath Old Hardware

-When refinishing old furniture I come into contact with new issues regularly that I have never seen or heard of before.
+When refinishing old furniture, I regularly encounter new issues that I have never seen or heard of before.
 Yeah, it can be frustrating, annoying, and overall disappointing.
-Your initial plans either need tweaking or complete changes.
-What I have come across now on 2 different projects is having discoloration in the wood underneath the old hardware, in my case under old drawer pulls.
+Your initial plans may need tweaking or complete changes.
+What I have encountered now on 2 different projects is discoloration in the wood underneath the old hardware, in my case, under old drawer pulls.

 Discoloration under old drawer pulls and other hardware happens because wood naturally changes its color over long periods of time.
 Wood exposed to the air vs wood under the hardware will oxidize differently resulting in this discolored wood when you remove the hardware.